mmartial/geekier-blog/_posts/2024-02-29-Postfix_FastMail.md

 show_downloads: [false]
 ---

+Postfix is a free, open-source mail transfer agent (MTA) used to route and deliver email over the Internet.
+FastMail is a paid service that provides a secure, privacy-focused email provider supporting custom domains.
-Set up instructions for using Postfix as a Send-Only SMTP server, using Fastmail.com, on a Ubuntu Linux 22.04 server.
+This post details the setup instructions for using Postfix as a Send-Only SMTP server, using Fastmail.com, on a Ubuntu Linux 22.04 server.

 <h1>Postfix using Fastmail.com</h1>

-Revision: 20240229-0
+Revision: 20240302-0

 - [1.
 Preamble](#1-preamble)
   - [1.1.
 How to use this guide](#11-how-to-use-this-guide)